 In the context of scientific transference, she has participated in 7 contracts with national and international companies and one patent.
 Also, she is involved in a collaborative agreement with The Florida International University.

 She has participated in different evaluation programs acting as regular reviewer of the Spanish National Evaluation and Foresight Agency (ANEP) and external reviewer for the Portuguese Foundation of Science and Technology and the Agencia Nacional de Promoción Científica y Tecnológica (ANPCyT, Argentina).
 She has also been member of the expert panel for the evaluation of researchers in different national programs (FPU, Juan de la Cierva, Torres Quevedo).
-Currently, she is president of the A3 Committee (Chemistry) of the Spanish National Agency for Quality Assessment and Accreditation (ANECA).
+She was president of the A3 Committee (Chemistry) of the Spanish National Agency for Quality Assessment and Accreditation (ANECA).

 Concerning management responsibilities, she has been Secretary of the Department of Analytical Chemistry (1/08/2003-31/03/2014) and member of the Master and Doctorate Commission of the University of Córdoba.
 She is a member of the sub-committee of the Interuniversitary Master program in Chemistry.
 She acts as a reviewer of different scientific journals of the Analytical Chemistry area and has been guess co-editor of two special issues of the journal Trends in Analytical Chemistry devoted to “Fast Response Analytical Chemistry” and “Modern Qualitative Analysis” and one of Analytical and Bioanalytical Chemistry devoted to “Microextraction Techniques”.